Post: How to Personalize the Candidate Journey with Recruitment Automation: A Step-by-Step Guide

 Before configuring automation, document every point where a candidate currently receives — or should receive — a communication from your team.
 Use a simple spreadsheet: stage, trigger event, current action, current response time, desired action, desired response time.

 Mark every gap where the current response time exceeds 24 hours.
 Each of those gaps is a high-priority automation target.
-Rank them by stage — gaps in the application-to-screening window have the highest drop-off risk because candidate optionality is greatest at that point.
+Rank them by stage — gaps in the application-to-screening window carry the highest drop-off risk because candidate optionality is greatest at that point.

 Action: Complete the touchpoint map for your current process before proceeding to Step 2.
 Do not skip this step.
-Teams that begin in the workflow builder without a map consistently build redundant sequences that confuse candidates.

 Step 2 — Define Your Candidate Segments